HISTORY OF PASCO COUNTY

 Freean Leach FREEMAN LEACH (1841-1922) was one of the earliest settlers in Port Richey.
 A 1916 Port Richey Co. advertisement said that he came here five years ago, intending to spend the winter, but remained ever since.
 He was from Massachusetts.
 His wife Minerva died in 1917.
 A son, Rev. Floyd S. Leach, was the pastor of St. Thomas Church in New York City in 1922.

-Col. EBENEZER G. LILES (1825-1927) was chosen as the chairman of the Pasco County Board of County Commissioners at its first meeting on July 18, 1887.
+Col. EBENEZER GILBERT LILES (1825-1927) was chosen as the chairman of the Pasco County Board of County Commissioners at its first meeting on July 18, 1887.
 Liles served as a commissioner until April 1889 and again from Jan.
 1903 to Dec.
 1904.
 During the Civil War, he was a member of the 39th Mississippi regiment, led by Gen. Starling Price.
-He fought in the battles of Corinth and Baker's Creek and was in command of the fort at Vicksburg during the siege of the fort.
+He fought in the battles of Corinth and Baker’s Creek and was in command of the fort at Vicksburg during the siege of the fort.
 He was a first lieutenant and captain, Company K, 6th Missouri Infantry.
 He enlisted in the CSA on Jan.
 1, 1862, at New Madrid, Missouri, and was captured near Nashville on Dec.
 16, 1864.
 He subsequently lived in St. Louis.
 He is shown in the 1900 census as a widowed farmer living in Precinct 5 at San Antonio.
 A 1927 article in the Tampa Times reported that Liles, then 102 years old and living in San Antonio, was one of two living Civil War veterans in Pasco County.
-He was born in Wilson County, Tennesee, near Nashville; both parents were born in North Carolina.
+He was born in Wilson County, Tennessee, near Nashville; both parents were born in North Carolina.
 His wife was Lettie L. (born about 1844 in Pennsylvania).
 Ebenezer G. Liles was born Nov.
 17, 1825, and died Dec.
 8, 1927.
 He is buried in St. Anthony Cemetery.
 A son was Edward B. Liles, q.v.
 [Information from Charles Blankenship]

 EDWARD BOYLE LILES (1868-1918) was an early school teacher at a school built in the Pine Hill section in the late 1880s on land donated by James W. Clark.
 He was from San Antonio.
 He is said to be the first teacher in Port Richey.
 Frances Clark Mallett believes Edward B. Liles came from St. Leo/San Antonio around 1886 to teach school and boarded with J. W. Clark.
 She believes that after he married Frances Sophia Clark that they may have still lived with the Clarks.
 The 1910 census shows Edward B. Liles as a grocery merchant living in Tarpon Springs.
+He was born in St. Louis, Mo., on Feb.
+4, 1868.
+According to his obituary, he came to Tarpon Springs about fifteen years earlier, and for a time kept a grocery store and afterward clerked in various other stores.
+In 1910 he was elected city tax assessor, and held that position until his death at age 50 from tuberculosis.

 He married Frances Sophia Clark (1873-1962) in about 1894.
 They had 4 children: